Outlier detection in default logics: the tractability/intractability frontier: Computational and expressive properties of NMU and NU default theories

+From the above result, the complexity of the entailment problem for propositional quasi-acyclic NMU default theories can be promptly derived:

+\begin{corollary} Let $\Delta$ be a quasi-acyclic NMU propositional default theory and let $l$ be a literal.
+Then, the problem of telling if $\Delta \models l$ is co-NP-complete. \end{corollary} \begin{proof} The statement immediately follows by noting that the theory employed in the reduction of Theorem \ref{th:nmu_entail} has tightness $1$. \end{proof}

+For the sake of completeness, before closing this section, the cost of the entailment problem for NU theories is recalled next.

-\textbf{Lemma \ref{sccsize}.} Let $(D,W)$ be a consistent NMU default theory and let $L$ be a set of literals in $W$.
-If $S$ is a minimal strong outlier witness set for $L$ in $(D,W)$, then $\lett{S}$ is a subset of a SCC in the atomic dependency graph of $(D,W)$.
+\begin{proposition} {\rm (proved in \citep{KaSe91,Ben02})} Let $\Delta$ be a NU propositional default theory and let $L$ be a set of literals.
+Deciding if $\Delta\models L$ can be done in time ${\cal O}(n^2)$, where $n$ is the size of the theory $\Delta$. \end{proposition}